 Community Blog Living, Learning, and Teaching Halakhah in a Pluralistic Context: A View From the Hebrew College Rabbinical School

-The following remarks were given by Hebrew College President Rabbi Sharon Cohen Anisfeld, Hebrew College Rabbinical School Associate Dean Rabbi Jane Kanarek, and alumnus Director of Learning the Lippman Kanfer Foundation for Living Torah Ayalon Eliach, Rab`18, at the Harvard Law School Conference on “Living, Learning, and Teaching Halakhah in a Pluralistic Context: A View From the Hebrew College Rabbinical School” on December 20, 2018.
+The following remarks were given by Hebrew College President Rabbi Sharon Cohen Anisfeld, Hebrew College Rabbinical School Associate Dean Rabbi Jane Kanarek, and alumnus Director of Learning for the Lippman Kanfer Foundation for Living Torah Ayalon Eliach, Rab`18, at the Harvard Law School Conference on “Living, Learning, and Teaching Halakhah in a Pluralistic Context: A View From the Hebrew College Rabbinical School” on December 20, 2018.

 Rabbi Sharon Cohen Anisfeld: